In this guide, we take a look at and review the best probiotics for dogs in 2022.Jump to List

 Your dog will have no gas, bloating, cramping, or any other side effects that generally come with probiotics.

 The tablets are small and mix easily with food, so giving them to your dog should not be a problem.

 Because the tablets are time-release, only one dose a day is needed to work around the clock.

 The only negative we found was that you would need two bottles for a month’s supply if your dog weighed over 50 pounds.

-But at the lower-end price of $24.95 per bottle, as of this writing, that may not be an issue.Learn More
+But at the lower-end price of $24.95 per bottle on their website, this may not be an issue.View Website Reviews View Amazon Reviews

 Picking the runner-up on our list came down to Daily Probiotic from Petaxin and Probiotic Support from NomNomNow.

 Ultimately, we picked Petaxin over NomNomNow because dogs prefer soft chews over powder, and it’s easier to give.

 We love the fact that this dog probiotic contains prebiotics, although studies haven’t shown dogs need it, and the chews come in a cute heart shape.